-And it’s made me want to start an annual end of the year camping trip with our family.
+It’s become one of my favorite camping books for kids, and it’s made me want to start an annual end-of-the-year camping trip with our family.

 Their first response to each other is one of fear, but they ultimately decide that it’s better to adventure together than alone.
 They become the best of friends.